duhrer/duhrer.github.io/_posts/projects/2025-04-28-double-rainbow-case.md

 of a light fixture I found at a thrift store.
 I eventually got the idea to make it into my own wall-mounted light powered by a RP2040 and NeoPixels.

-As I sketched, I started playing with [this cheaper version of a neopixel ring Adafruit makes](https://www.tinytronics.nl/nl/verlichting/ringen-en-modules/sk6812-digitale-5050-rgb-led-ring-60-leds-zwart), which has 60 NeoPixels.
+As I sketched, I started playing with [this cheaper version of a NeoPixel ring Adafruit makes](https://www.tinytronics.nl/nl/verlichting/ringen-en-modules/sk6812-digitale-5050-rgb-led-ring-60-leds-zwart), which has 60 NeoPixels.
 I had the idea to use the lights to represent seconds,